Load the necessary libraries

 External user access

 It is possible to request that external users from other government organisations have access, and they can then be added as collaborating analysts on a release or as pre-release viewers.
 Each external user must complete a declaration form.
-When you email the Explore Statistics mailbox to request external user access, you should attach copies of the declaration forms for each external user.
+When you email the explore education statistics platforms team to request external user access, you should attach copies of the declaration forms for each external user.
 Temporary external accounts are usually set up to expire after three months, with an option to extend this if required.

 Adding external users as pre-release viewers